turboapps/docs/deploying/to_turbo_server/h-troubleshooting.md

 Enabling diagnostic mode generates debug output logs.
 These can be used to help the Turbo support staff diagnose and debug issues.

-##### Turbo Plugin
+##### Turbo Client

-When troubleshooting an issue related to launching applications from the web, Turbo recommends enabling diagnostic mode for the Turbo Plugin.
-Complete the following steps to enable diagnostic mode and capture debug output logs for the Turbo Plugin:
+When troubleshooting an issue related to launching applications from the web, Turbo recommends enabling diagnostic mode for the Turbo Client.
+Complete the following steps to enable diagnostic mode and capture debug output logs for the Turbo Client:

 1. Download and run the DebugView application from: http://technet.microsoft.com/en-us/sysinternals/bb896647.aspx